ElliotOusley/CS362_Team_11_Project/Final_Report.md

 ### iv.
 Test plan & bugs

-We plan to use unit testing to test components that use complicated scripts, like the player movements system.
+We plan to use unit testing to test components like travel gates, NPCs, the player, and code block puzzles.
 We will test this by using Godot's built-in testing features to create scripts that test these components.
 By doing so, we hope to catch bugs early in the development process.

 With integration testing, we plan to test how systems like the inventory and player interact with one another.
 We will test this by creating a separate scene to simulate gameplay scenarios in which these systems would interact.